About LLMO

 What LLMO is

-Organizations publish a signed JSON document at /.well-known/llmo.json on their primary domain.
+Concretely, organizations publish a signed JSON document at /.well-known/llmo.json on their primary domain.
 The document contains claims about the organization: identity, operators, canonical surfaces, publication timestamps, signatures, disavowals, and supersessions of external content.

 Consumers fetch the document, validate it against a versioned schema, verify signatures against the publisher’s control of the domain, and apply whichever claims fit their trust model.